GoogleCloudPlatform/cloud-builders/gke-deploy/doc/deploying-with-cloud-build.md

 This build calls the `docker` build step to create a Docker image and push it to Container Registry.
 Then, the build calls the `gke-deploy` build step to deploy your Kubernetes configuration files to your GKE cluster.
-The files hydrated by `gke-deploy` are copied to your bucket via the `artifacts` field.
+The files expanded by `gke-deploy` are copied to your bucket via the `artifacts` field.

 ```bash